Daily Spurgeon

 June 4

-We have seen our beloved Lord in his earthly days, humiliated and deeply troubled.
-He was "despised and rejected by men, a man of sorrows, familiar with grief."
-He whose brightness is as the morning wore the sackcloth of sorrow as his daily dress.
-Shame was his mantle, and reproach was his vesture.
+We've seen our beloved Lord during his time on earth, humiliated and deeply troubled.
+He was "despised and rejected by men, a man of sorrows, acquainted with grief."
+The one whose brightness is like the morning wore the clothing of sorrow daily.
+Shame was his cloak, and reproach was his robe.
+Yet now, after triumphing over the powers of darkness on the cross, our faith sees our King returning victorious, robed in splendor.
+Imagine the wonder of the angels as a cloud took him from mortal view, and he ascended to heaven.

 Closing Prayer